Xeronaus/Cedaruke/README.md

 - Xeronaus (English, Indonesian)

 # Support
 If you would like to support the mod, there are several ways to do so.
-You can simply play the mod, share it with your friends, provide feedback, or star the repository!
+You can simply play the mod, share it with your friends, provide feedback, contribute, or star the repository!

 Any form of support is greatly appreciated.
 Thank you!